Super Bomberman R: Release

 Super Bomberman R was developed by Konami and HexaDrive, and several people involved in the game are former Hudson Soft staff who had worked in past Bomberman titles.
-The game was announced on 12 January 2017 and released 3 March 2017 as a launch title for the Nintendo Switch console.

-On 20 April 2017 free DLC was announced alongside regular updates with various gameplay improvements.
-The first DLC set includes four new stages and two new accessories.
+The game was announced on 12 January 2017 and released on 3 March 2017 as a timed exclusive launch title for the Nintendo Switch console.
+On 20 April 2017, free downloadable content was announced alongside regular updates with various gameplay improvements.
+The first set includes four new stages and two new accessories.
 Future updates with various playable characters from other Konami franchises—including Vic Viper from Gradius, Simon Belmont from Castlevania, and Pyramid Head from Silent Hill 2—were also teased.
 Further updates with additions of new characters and entirely new gameplay modes are being released by Konami.
-Ports for PlayStation 4, Xbox One, and Microsoft Windows were released in June 2018, each featuring a platform-exclusive character: Ratchet from Ratchet & Clank for the PS4 version; Master Chief from the Halo series for the Xbox One version; and P-Body from Portal 2 for the Windows version.
+Ports for PlayStation 4, Windows, and Xbox One were released in June 2018, each featuring a platform-exclusive character: Ratchet from Sony's Ratchet & Clank for the PlayStation 4 version, Master Chief from Microsoft's Halo series for the Xbox One version and P-Body from Valve's Portal 2 for the Windows version.
 The original Switch version also received its own exclusive character via an update: the Bomberman franchise's own MAX.
 An update in June 2018 added WWE professional wrestler Xavier Woods as a playable character, along with additional Konami characters such as Solid Snake, Naked Snake and Raiden from the Metal Gear series.

+Super Bomberman R Online

+A free-to-play, online-only spin-off titled Super Bomberman R Online was released on Stadia on 1 September 2020, and on PlayStation 4, Xbox One, Nintendo Switch and Steam on 27 May 2021, and was shut down on 1 December 2022.